bartkobe/trading-journal/docs/API_DOCUMENTATION.md

 - `500 Internal Server Error`: Server error

 **Notes**:
+- Error messages are localized based on the user's language preference (determined from request headers or cookies)
+- The `NEXT_LOCALE` cookie or `Accept-Language` header is used to determine the response language
+- Error messages default to English if no language preference is detected
 - On successful registration, an authentication cookie is automatically set
 - User is immediately authenticated after registration